kube-bind/kube-bind/docs/content/setup/helm.md

 # Installation with Helm

-Kube-bind can be installed on an existing Kubernetes cluster using the official Helm OCI charts.
+kube-bind can be installed on an existing Kubernetes cluster using the official Helm OCI charts.
 The backend chart is available as an OCI image for service providers, with konnector charts coming soon for service consumers.

 ## Quick Start